zowe/docs-site/docs/user-guide/mvd-configuration.md

 ```

 #### Configuring the Zowe App Server for HTTPS communication with ZSS
-Copy the CA certificate to the ZSS server.
-Then in the Zowe App Server configuration file, specify the location of the certificate, and add a parameter to specify that ZSS uses AT-TLS.
-Default self signed certificates get generated during *zwe init* step in Zowe install.
+In the `zowe.yaml` configuration file, specify the location of the certificate.
+Default self signed certificates get generated during `zwe init` step in the Zowe install.

 1. Open the `zowe.yaml` file.
-2. In the **zowe.certificates.pem** section, add the CA certificate file path in the *zowe.certificates.pem.certificateAuthorities* variable, for example:
+2. In the **zowe.certificates.pem** section, add the certificate file path, type, and other variables as needed in the *zowe.certificates* variable, for example:
 ```
 # default certificate
   certificate: